maxproknowron/docs/docs/Features/documents.md

 ### **Tags**

-Tags can be created by typing in the name of the tag you wish to create in the Tags bar from the `Edit Metadata` dialog.
+Adding tags to a document is a way to categorize or label it with relevant keywords or phrases that describe its content.
+Tags make it easier to find specific documents by filtering their search based on those tags.
+Editors and Admins can create tags by typing in the name of the tag you wish to create in the Tags bar from the `Edit Metadata` dialog.

 ![Tags](https://i.imgur.com/AzOobeD.png)